Heads up! This post may contain compensated links which means I get a small tip for telling you about awesome stuff I love!🤘

 Here's what I've learned so far:

-First off, I've discovered that the demand for pet sitters is massive--so massive, that almost every time I mentioned that I was even thinking about doing it, people would right away ask if I were available to mind their cat/dog/rabbit for when they were planning their next trip!
+It's SO massive, that almost every time I mentioned that I was even thinking about doing it, people would right away ask if I were available to mind their cat/dog/rabbit for when they were planning their next trip!

-Then there is the security issue of leaving a house unoccupied for a long period, so it just makes so much sense to have someone willing to stay and take care of the fur babies while watering the plants and taking the snail mail inside, making the home look occupied and thus deterring burglars.
+So it just makes so much sense to have someone willing to stay and take care of the fur babies while watering the plants and taking the snail mail inside, making the home look occupied and thus deterring burglars.

 For me personally, I am able to work from anywhere so long as the wifi is strong!